 These days though, carpaccio comes in all forms, sashimi style platters are always a welcome sight as far as I’m concerned, and cool salad style carpaccios are hard to beat on hot, hot days!

-And that’s what I give you today, a Vegetarian Carpaccio, especially for the summer.
+That’s what I give you today, a Vegetarian Carpaccio, especially for the summer.
 And you’ll be very proud of me when I tell you that I resisted all temptation to use any of my beloved “exotic” Middle Eastern and South East Asian ingredients!
-No sumac.
-No pomegranate molasses.
-No lemongrass.
-No galangal.
-A very well behaved recipe for those of you who are exotically challenged!
-When it comes to ingredients, that is.

 Salad Dressing – I simply adore a good balsamic vinegar and use it quite often in dressings.
 You can’t beat the combination of balsamic vinegar, lemon juice, olive oil, salt and pepper.